 9. I hate dating.

-No, you don’t.
-You have a love/hate relationship with it and you hate bad dates.
-Good dates make dating really, really fun!
+I think everyone has a love/hate relationship with date.
+Everyone hates bad dates, but good dates make dating really, really fun!

 Hmm…I guess this one depends on the situation.
-If he abused you, or if she cheated on you, yes, it probably is.
-If he or she is the slightest bit nice to you, you might have moments when you remember how cute he or she was.
+If he/she abused you, or if he/she cheated on you, or if he/she was mean, then yes, it probably is.
+If he or she is the slightest bit nice to you, you might have moments when you remember how cute he or she was, so to think about sex probably isn’t repulsive.
+Also, if you think about the sex with your ex, that doesn’t mean you want to get back together with the person.
+You might just miss him/her.
+That’s normal!

 11. The thought of having sex with another man/woman is repulsive.